 Equally reflective of this complexity is the relationship between Ruby and her older brother.
 While supportive and loving, Leo believes that the family unit must adapt to a life without Ruby.
 Meanwhile, Ruby’s dad buries his head, trying to balance the family demands on Ruby with his wife’s fears and son’s desire for change.
 And this brings me to the performances at the heart of CODA.
 It’s not often an entire ensemble cast can be described as outstanding.
 But, with CODA, we have a truly exceptional cast who provide masterful performances throughout.
 The result is a family that feels real, a town you don’t want to leave and a coming-of-age journey that finds an eternal place in your heart.

 In the year 2000, a small British film would also achieve this.
-The film in question was Billy Elliot, and it’s fair to say CODA owes much to this gem some twenty-one years later.
-After all, here we have an industry in decline (fishing), echoing the slowly eroding mining communities of Billy’s County Durham.
-Plus, we have a young person with an immense talent her family don’t understand and an opportunity to break free with the guidance of a passionate tutor.
-Does this similarity diminish CODA’s impact?
-Not at all; CODA is a modern-day Billy Elliot told from a new perspective, its roots just as strong as Daldry’s movie.
-Its vision, just as rich and compelling.
+The movie in question was Billy Elliot, and it’s fair to say CODA owes much to this gem some twenty-one years later.
+After all, we have an industry in decline (fishing), echoing the slowly eroding mining communities of Billy’s County Durham.
+At the same time, we have a young person with an immense talent that her family don’t understand and an opportunity to break free with the guidance of a passionate tutor.
+So does this similarity diminish CODA’s impact?
+Not at all; CODA is a modern-day Billy Elliot told from a new perspective, its roots just as strong as Daldry’s movie and its vision, just as rich and compelling.

 READ MORE: BILLY ELLIOT

 CODA’s heartwarming, emotional, riveting and sublime set of ingredients could have become nothing more than a textbook meal in the wrong hands.
 But, with Heder, they become a glorious feast that is as close to cinematic perfection as you can get.
 Heder’s film reminds us that no matter how diverse our communication means may be, the challenge resides in our ability to listen, understand, support, and change.